nasa-jpl/captoolkit/README.md

 *If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor to the project.*

+Development of the codebase was funded by the NASA Cryosphere program through award to Alex Gardner.

 ## Install

     git clone https://github.com/fspaolo/captoolkit.git